markjfisher/ed-clj/README.md

 # ed-clj

-A Clojure library for Elite Dangerous Tools
+A Clojure library for Elite Dangerous Tools:

+1. Factions to InfluxDB
+2. DiscordBot

+## DESIGN

+Nightly data and updates will be applied to a local d/b to hold the 'latest' value for each system and faction therein.

+Alterations will be sent to influxDB to handle time.

 ## DEV WALKTHROUGH